legumeinfo/graphql-server/src/types/README.md

 - BioEntity
 - SequenceFeature

-This way we enforce that dependent types contain the attributes defined in the corresponding interface.
+This way we ensure that dependent types contain the attributes defined in the corresponding interface.